-- Book Review, The End of the Hudson Valley's Peculiar Institution: The Anti-Rent Movement's Politics, Social Relations, and Economics, 27 Law & Soc.
-Inquiry 941 (2002).
+- The End of the Hudson Valley's Peculiar Institution: The Anti-Rent Movement's Politics, Social Relations, and Economics, 27 Law & Soc.
+Inquiry 941 (2002)(invited book review essay).

 - History and Interpretation of the Great Case of Johnson v.
 M'Intosh, 19 Law & Hist.
 Rev. 67 (2001).

 - Freezing the Company Charter, 79 N.C.
 L. Rev. 111 (2000).

 - The Dark Side of Efficiency: Johnson v.
 M'Intosh and the Expropriation of Amerindian Lands, 148 U. Pa.
 L. Rev. 1065 (2000).

 - Windfalls, 108 Yale L.J.
 1489 (1999).

 - The Laws of Complexity & the Complexity of Laws, 49 Rutgers L. Rev. 403 (1997).